trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 ![icsdao](../images/ics20/dao_example1.png)

 Submit a proposal with a custom message to execute.
-For a CosmWasm-based DAO like a [DAO DAO](https://daodao.zone/) DAOs on Juno.
-This message contains the ICS20 message`MsgTransfer`.
-In the `memo` you provide the `SubmitAutoTx` execution details such as the message to automate and other parameters.
+For a CosmWasm-based DAO like [DAO DAO](https://daodao.zone/) DAOs on Juno, This message contains the ICS20 message`MsgTransfer`.
+In the `memo` you provide the `AutoTx` details such as the messages to automate, time parameters and set a custom label.

-Below is how the message could look like for a DAO on Juno:
+Below is how the proposal action message could look like for a CosmWasm-based DAO:

 ```json
 [